Loading...

 Common measurement equivalents in grams

-A ripe sugar-apple will feel slightly soft when gently squeezed, similar to a ripe avocado.
-You may also see the segments of the skin starting to pull apart slightly, revealing the white flesh underneath.
+A ripe sugar-apple will feel soft when gently pressed and the segments of the skin may start to slightly pull apart, revealing the white pulp.

 raw sugar-apple is a versatile ingredient found in cuisines around the world.
 With 94 calories per 100g and 2.06 grams of protein, it's a nutritious addition to many dishes.